-We’ve pondered this type of question a lot, spending hours wondering what really drove us to join van life.
+We’ve pondered this question a lot, spending hours wondering what really drove us to join van life…

-Was it about escapism?
-Was it about returning to a more natural way of living, nomadic, if you like, from the times of our ancient ancestors?
+- Is it about returning to a more natural way of living – nomadic, like our ancestors?

-The van itself – and the adventures you take – are the catalyst for a new way of being in the world.
+The van itself – and the journeys you take – are the catalyst for a new way of being in the world.